demether-xyz/demether-ethereum/docs/sprints.md

 ### Sprints Priorities

 #### P1: Deposits contract on L2 for pre-deposits
-- Deposits on L2 and L1, mint OFT
+- Deposits on L2 and L1, mint OFT - OK
   - Determine upgrade policy and other auth processes
   - Determine fees settings system
   - Determine how to close-off system for beta
-- Rate system design
 - Website, Docs, Socials
 - Points system on deposits

 #### P2: Bridge system into L1 from all L2s
+- Sync tokens with Stargate - OK
-- Bridge Manager system with Layer Zero + Stargate
+- Message system with LayerZero
-- Modular system for funds using canonical bridge
+- Rate system design

 #### P3: Swap system into LST
 - Swap system to mint sfrxETH